 Vegan, sugar-free and healthy donuts that turn out really delicious.
-Naturally colored, without frying, egg, milk and Co.
+Naturally colored, without frying, egg, and milk.

 Taste and Occasion

 That's quite a real good mood pastry!
 These colorful vegan donuts without sugar look pretty and are also healthy.
 Sounds funny?
 But it is.
-I have fiddled around a lot to present you a recipe for really delicious donuts without egg, milk, butter, yeast and Co.
+I have fiddled around a lot to present you with a recipe for really delicious donuts without egg, milk, butter, or yeast.

-I have tested various doughs, including a particularly low-fat with yogurt.
+I have tested various doughs, including a particularly low-fat version with yogurt.
 That wasn't a success.
-So, my whole family agrees: this recipe for sugarfree donuts is the very best!
+So, my whole family agrees: this sugar-free donuts recipe is the best!
 The fact that the healthy donuts are vegan is more or less a coincidence.
-Ingredients and preparation are super simple: Spelt flour and almonds (as an egg-butter substitute), fruit puree, oat milk and some oil.
+Ingredients and preparation are super simple: Spelt flour and almonds (as an egg-butter substitute), fruit puree, oat milk, and some oil.
 The composition of the dough reminds me of a wacky cake.
 As with this, it is essential to use acid in the form of lemon juice or apple cider vinegar and baking soda.
-This makes the vegan sugarfree donuts nice and fluffy without yeast.
-Whether for classic fried doughnuts or this alternative, the highlight is a colorful topping.
+This makes the vegan, sugar-free donuts nice and fluffy without yeast.
+The highlight is a colorful topping, whether for classic fried doughnuts or this alternative.
 And that actually also works in a healthier option!

-Because sure, the typical toppings such as icing, cookie crumbs and motley sugar sprinkles are omitted for sugarfree donuts.
+Because sure, the typical toppings such as icing, cookie crumbs, and motley sugar sprinkles are omitted for sugar-free donuts.
 Especially healthy donuts for children shouldn't contain any chemicals.
 It's good that nature has some great baking ingredients in store 😉 .
-Specifically: coconut flakes, berries, cocoa nibs and Co.
+Specifically: things like coconut flakes, berries, or cocoa nibs.

 How to make the Healthy Donuts

-We start with preheating the oven to 350°F/175°C. Whisk applesauce, liquid oil and oat milk together (be careful, it may splatter).
-Then, mix the dry ingredients and after that briefly but vigorously mix with the liquid ingredients.
+We start with preheating the oven to 350°F/175°C. Whisk applesauce, liquid oil, and oat milk together (be careful, it may splatter).
+Then, mix the dry ingredients and briefly but vigorously mix with the liquid ingredients.

-Using a small spoon or piping bag, pour the dough into a donut mold, preferably silicone.
+Pour the dough into a donut mold using a small spoon or piping bag, preferably silicone.
 Now, shake gently until smooth and bake the donuts for about 13-15 minutes.
 Then remove them from the mold and let them cool.